Summer Term - Dual-Delivery

 - the ability to provide accurate advice on legal issues;

-- professionalism in their conduct in classroom activities, in their behaviour towards their peers and teachers and in self-study management; and
+- professionalism in their conduct in classroom or online activities, in their behaviour towards their peers and teachers and in self-study management; and

 - professionalism in engagement with learning.